 If you still disagree with what the IRS says you owe or aren’t sure, you may want to consult with a tax professional.
 In addition to challenging the amount you owe, you may also be able to apply for a penalty abatement.

 You have several options to pay the amount owed.

-- Pay now in full via check, direct deposit, or credit card.
+- Pay the full amount via check, direct deposit, or credit card.

 - Installment agreement (payment plan) directly with the IRS to pay over time.

-- Offer in compromise to pay less than the full amount when it would be impossible for you to pay in full now or in the future.
+- Offer in compromise to settle your taxes for less than the full amount when it would be impossible for you to pay in full now or in the future.

 - Currently not collectible if your current financial status leaves you unable to pay now but you may be able to pay in the future.

 If you don’t pay the balance owed, interest and penalties may continue to accrue.
 The IRS may file a tax lien, garnish your wages, or seize your bank accounts or other property.

 The most important thing to know is that the IRS is much more understanding and willing to work with you if you’re making efforts to pay rather than ignoring them.
 With several payment options available, doing something is almost always better than doing nothing.